-Volumnia Cooper, daughter of Sophronia Randall and Mark A. Cooper, married Thomas P. Stovall, of Augusta, and was the mother of Effic who married T. F. Branch and and was the mother of Effie, who married T. F. Branch and of Sophie.
-Susie Cooper, daughter of Sophronia Randall and Mark A. Cooper, married William A. Pope, of Wilkes County, Ga., and was the mother of Mark Cooper Pope.
-Mary Lou Pope, who married John J. Hill, of Effie Pope who maried Minter Wimberly, of Macon, and Marion Pembroke Pope, who married Elizabeth Barnett.
+Volumnia Cooper, daughter of Sophronia Randall and Mark A. Cooper, married Thomas P. Stovall, of Augusta, and was the mother of Effie, who married T. F. Branch and of Sophie.
+Susie Cooper, daughter of Sophronia Randall and Mark A. Cooper, married William A. Pope, of Wilkes County, Ga., and was the mother of Mark Cooper Pope, Mary Lou Pope, who married John J. Hill, of Effie Pope who maried Minter Wimberly, of Macon, and Marion Pembroke Pope, who married Elizabeth Barnett.